rails/globalid/README.md

 **Expiration**

-Signed Global IDs can expire some time in the future.
+Signed Global IDs can expire sometime in the future.
 This is useful if there's a resource people shouldn't have indefinite access to, like a share link.

 ```ruby